 Avoid Corona Virus – Pilates apparatus disinfectants recommended

 There are growing health risks in sharing a matwithout disinfecting it – any kind of exercise mat.
-Even your own unshared yoga or Pilates mat poses risks if you don’t clean it after each use.
+Even your own unshared Pilates or yoga mat poses risks if you don’t clean it after each use.
 Let’s look at the most effective and healthy options for cleaning your mat.
 By the way, to reduce your risk of skin diseases spray or wipe both sides of your exercise mat after each use using any of the disinfecting products listed below.
 For optimal protection, every couple of months additionally give it a thorough washing with any of the cleaning products reviewed below.

 Is Bleach the Best Disinfectant?